 How will this information be used?

-The information collectd will help local, state, and federal preservation planners make more informed decisions, including those related to tax credit applications.
+- The information collected will help local, state, and federal preservation planners make more informed decisions, including those related to tax credit applications.
 Furthermore, the survey will help to identify buildings and places that are significant to Alexandria's history.

 Who will be surveying?

-Volunteers with backgrounds in historic preservation, architecture, architectural history, or local history and includes current and past residents of Alexanria as well as the City of Alexandria preservation planning staff.
+- Volunteers with backgrounds in historic preservation, architecture, architectural history, or local history and includes current and past residents of Alexandria as well as the City of Alexandria preservation planning staff.

 We want to know what you know about your home and historically significant places in your neighborhood.
-Please contact us!
+Please contact us to get involved!